Lincoln Minster School

-Lincoln Minster School (Known locally as "LMS" or "The Minster") is an independent co-educational day and boarding school in Lincoln, England.
+Lincoln Minster School (known locally as "LMS" or "The Minster") is a private co-educational day school in Lincoln, England.

-It comprises three schools: the nursery and pre-preparatory, preparatory, and senior school.
-While the school is now open to pupils from the community it continues to educate the choristers of Lincoln Cathedral.
+It comprises two schools: the preparatory, and senior school.
+While the school is now open to pupils from the community it continues to educate a small number of the choristers of Lincoln Cathedral, though the formal association with the cathedral was ended by Lincoln Minster School in 2016 and most choristers are now drawn from other local schools.
 It is a member of the United Church Schools Trust and the Choir Schools' Association.

 History

 In 1265 Richard of Gravesend, Bishop of Lincoln, decreed that there should be twelve boys, two of whom were to be incense bearers, living in one house under a master who appropriated certain revenues for their support.
 They were to be taught lessons in their house in addition to their choral duties.
 Even before the Bishop's ordinance, boys were known to have been taught music in the Cathedral Close.

 Lincoln Minster School was formed in 1996 with the amalgamation of four schools: